sjmudd/mysql-rpm-builder/README.md

 I normally do this very rarely.
 I have also done this from the git source tree provided by Oracle.

-The rpm rebuild times seem to be quite a long longer.
-This is I believe because both the normal and debug builds take place increasing the build times.
+The rpm rebuild times seem to be quite a long longer than a single normal build.
+This is because the rpm build process builds the normal and debug rpms, the latter containing debug symbol information.

 On a home system I have (Beelink SER 4700u) this takes about 2h 45m using a NAS vs 1h 20m using local nvme storage.
 The C/C++ build process reads and writes a lot to the filesystem so storage latency can be signifcant.

-NOTE:

-RPM builds by Oracle run the build process twice, once for the normal builds and once to create debug builds which provide full symbols etc.
-This means that build times are longer than you might otherwise expect as the debug builds contain a lot of extra debug / symbol information all of which is built into the debug rpms.

 ## Related thoughts.